 Retargeting is very effective because:

 - 98% of people who visits your website will bounce off before buying anything from you.

-- You need 6 to 8 touch points to generate leads and sales.
+- You need 6 to 8 touch points for the calculation of lead generation for sales.

 - 2% of consumers who visit your website for the first time convert.
 Retargeting will help you to attract the remaining 98%.

 - On average, retargeting ads are 76% more likely to be clicked on than a regular old display ad.

 The reasons above are why one in five marketers now have a dedicated budget for retargeting.
 You can retarget your website audience on Facebook, LinkedIn, Quora, CRM, Google AdWords, etc.